We get on the road by 7:30 and just pick up some coffees when checking out.

 What are you looking at?

 All of a sudden, out of the blue, a kangaroo appeared beside the car, ready to cross the road.
-John breaked and I think both us and the Kangaroo got such a shock that her ran beside us for a bit and then took off.
+John braked and I think both us and the kangaroo got such a shock that he ran beside us for a bit and then took off.

 We pass many of these salt lakes.
 Natural freshwater lakes in Australia are rare due to the general absence of glacial and tectonic activity in Australia.

 car off before 2:00PM when the car depot closes.

 We get into Adelaide around 1 as traffic is terrible, it is Saturday afternoon and finally find the Hertz based on the address we were given, 125 North Terrace, there is a sign saying the drop off is up and around the corner.

 By the time we get around to there, Morphett is one way the wrong way, we were too late.
 The guys were there but they wouldn't take the car.

 Adelaide, the Festival City, is widely regarded as the best planned city in Australia.
 Since the construction in 1970 of a magnificent arts complex on the banks of the Torrens River, Adelaide has been the proud host of a biennial cultural festival that is known throughout the world.